trlafleur/Flow-Sensor-Tasmota/Flow-Sensor.md

 We set the sensor type to 1
 Set K to: 0.153
 Set offset to: 1.047
-Set Max Flow reset time in seconds to 60 seconds if no pulses Set max flow rate to 20 (per manufacture spec sheet) Set Flow Units to 0 (GPM)
+Set max flow rate to 20 (per manufacture spec sheet) Set Flow Units to 0 (GPM)
 ~~~